menu

 Bow is very much a car-oriented town.
 This is because the population of Bow isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Being a small town, Bow does not have a public transit system used by locals to get to and from work.
+Bow is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call Bow home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bow residents report their race to be White.
-Important ancestries of people in Bow include Dutch, German, Scottish, Scandinavian, and Italian.
+Important ancestries of people in Bow include Dutch, European, Welsh, Scottish, and German.

 The most common language spoken in Bow is English.
 Other important languages spoken here include Polish and Italian.